 Why bother with a sidebar?

-It saves you time.
+- It saves you time.
 If you have any information you know you want visible on every page, put it in the sidebar.
-That way you don't have to reinvent the wheel on every web page
+That way you don't have to reinvent the wheel on every web page you create.